 Poldrate Arts & Crafts Centre is located in the historic Poldrate Granary and Mill in Haddington.
-We are a registered charity (SC037398) whose purpose is to promote and encourage the study, practice and knowledge of the visual arts and crafts in East Lothian.
+We are a registered charity as a Scottish Charitable Incorporated Organisation (SC048524) whose purpose is to promote and encourage the study, practice and knowledge of the visual arts and crafts in East Lothian.
 A copy of the Constitution can be found HERE

 Classes are offered which accommodate a range of abilities and experience and are organised into 3 terms of 10 weeks each.